Samsung Officially Confirms H2 2026 Launch Window

 Samsung and Google have confirmed two distinct form factors for the Android XR glasses lineup.

-Google demonstrated both types of glasses at Google I/O 2025 in May, showing real-world use cases including messaging, appointment setting, and live bilingual conversation translation.
-Samsung’s confirmation this week represents the first time the company has publicly committed to a specific launch timeline for these consumer devices.
+Google demonstrated both types at Google I/O 2025 in May.
+Samsung’s confirmation represents the first time the company has publicly committed to a specific launch timeline for these consumer devices.

 Hardware Specifications Confirmed